Academic and Student Services

 A&M-Corpus Christi is a multicultural campus with students, faculty, and staff of diverse backgrounds and interests.
 It is also a place where differences are respected, and identities are affirmed.
 The Islander Cultural Alliance (ICA) is a student organization that organizes and promotes multicultural learning programs on campus.
 Some events include programming for Hispanic Heritage Month, Black History Month, Women’s History Month, LGBTQ+ celebrations, disability/ability awareness, and Asian heritage festivities.
 The program also offers training to build a campus of Inclusive Islanders.
 For more information visit ICA’s I-Engage page or call 361.825.3925.

-Texas A&M University-Corpus Christi is committed to promoting equal opportunities for students with disabilities to access campus facilities, resources, and programs.
-Support services and reasonable academic adjustments are arranged for students with permanent or temporary disabilities through the Disability Services (DS) Office.
-The DS Office is in Corpus Christi Hall 116.
+Texas A&M University-Corpus Christi is dedicated to promoting equal opportunities for students with disabilities to access all campus facilities, resources, and programs, including on-campus housing.
+Disability Services (DS) supports services and reasonable academic and housing accommodations for students with permanent or temporary disabilities.

-Students with permanent or temporary disabilities who qualify for support under Section 504 of the Rehabilitation Act and the Americans with Disabilities Act of 1990 must self-identify and register with the Office of Disability Services.
-To qualify for services students must
+Students with permanent or temporary disabilities who meet the eligibility criteria under Section 504 of the Rehabilitation Act and the Americans with Disabilities Act of 1990 must self-identify and register with Disability Services.
+To be eligible for services, students must:

-2. present appropriate and current documentation of their disability from a qualified professional and
+· Provide appropriate and current documentation of their disability from a qualified professional.

-Advance planning by the student with the Office of Disability Services is necessary to ensure adequate time to arrange for appropriate accommodations.
-It is recommended that requests for services and/or academic adjustments be made as soon as possible.
-Requests for services requiring extensive preparation (e.g., interpreter services, adaptive and assistive equipment, textbooks in alternate format, etc.) may need up to 30 days to process.
-For additional information please call (361) 825-5816 or visit the Office of Disability Services website at http://disabilityservices.tamucc.edu.
+To ensure sufficient time for arranging appropriate accommodations, including those for on-campus housing, students should plan ahead and work with Disability Services.
+It is recommended that requests for services and/or accommodations be submitted as early as possible.
+Please note that requests for services requiring significant preparation (e.g., interpreter services, adaptive and assistive equipment, textbooks in alternate formats) may require up to 30 days to process.
+For further information, please contact Disability Services at (361) 825-5816, Corpus Christi Hall Room 116, or visit their website at http://disabilityservices.tamucc.edu.

 University Counseling Center (UCC)